 Brian’s intellectual property and technology law practice spans nearly two decades, and follows several years working as a professional engineer.
 Today, his legal practice is focused on human-centric technologies in the healthcare, automotive, software, and consumer electronics industries, among others, and follows a practical principle: develop a deep understanding of the client’s technology and goals, and then design cost-effective legal strategies to reach those goals.
 Below are some examples highlighting Brian’s work for his clients.

 Artificial Intelligence (“AI”) Technologies

-With a background that includes evaluating technologies useful in protecting human health and the environment, Brian helps life sciences companies protect their inventions, enforce their intellectual property rights, and defend against patent infringement claims.
-Some of the technologies Brian has worked on involve:
+With an engineering background that includes evaluating technologies impacting human health, Brian helps healthcare academics, practitioners, and life sciences companies protect their inventions, enforce intellectual property rights, and defend against patent infringement claims.
+Examples include:

 - Securing intellectual property rights for medical devices

 - Reviewing and drafting contracts, including license and acquisition agreements concerning drugs

 - Managing complex patent litigation matters before federal district and appellate courts, including defending generic pharmaceutical companies in Hatch-Waxman ANDA-type patent litigation

 Brian is active in efforts to leverage the newest legal technologies emerging in areas such as legal process automation and litigation.
 He is helping lead an internal effort to assess ways to develop and harness legal tech to improve the delivery of legal services to clients.